THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 Out of all the benefits exercise poses for mental health, lowering neuroinflammation is perhaps number one in terms of preventing neurodegenerative diseases.
 Older adults that were placed on exercise training programs had improved mental health and cognition compared to the control group.

 Improving sleep quality, enhancing metabolism, reducing toxic load in the brain and improving the growth and regeneration of neurons are other key factors that make exercise a vital component of neurologic disease prevention.
-For the same reasons, it is equally invaluable as a complementary intervention for patients suffering from such conditions and has shown to improve the quality of life in many cases.
+For the same reasons, it is equally invaluable as a complementary intervention for patients suffering from such conditions and has been shown to improve the quality of life in many cases.

 11. Enhances Metabolism